20ft/20ft/docs/index.rst

            container = TfTest.location.best_node().spawn('nginx', no_image_check=True)

            # creating a tunnel after http 200
-           tnl = self.location.wait_http_200(container)
+           tnl = container.wait_http_200()
            r = requests.get('http://127.0.0.1:' + str(tnl.localport))
-           self.assertTrue('<title>Welcome to nginx!</title>' in r.text, 'Did not get the expected reply from container')
+           self.assertTrue('<title>Welcome to nginx!</title>' in r.text, 'Did not get the expected reply')

    if __name__ == '__main__':
        main()

-So the Location object is created only once, and we ensure the image under test is uploaded just once instead of being on every spawn.
+So the Location object is created only once, and we the image is 'ensured' instead of being tested on every spawn.

 To run this: